Bio

 Here are the slides for my defense, and here is my thesis manuscript.

-Before that, I completed a MSc / M2 in Stochastic Processes, at Sorbonne Université in Paris.
+Before that, I completed the PMA MSc / M2 (analysis of stochastic processes), at Sorbonne Université in Paris.
 My thesis, Probabilités non-commutatives et entropie libre, can be found here (in French).

-I then completed a MSc / M2 in Numerical analysis and PDEs, also at Sorbonne Université.
+I then completed the ANEDP MSc / M2 (numerical analysis and PDEs) , also at Sorbonne Université.
 My research internship, (Non)-equilibrium molecular dynamics and a Norton method for the estimation of transport coefficients, took place at CERMICS with Gabriel Stoltz, and the resulting report can be found here.

 Scientific interests

-I am broadly interested in the field of computational (in particular statistical) physics and the interface between probability, PDE analysis and dynamical systems.
-For numerical applications, I enjoy working with the Julia programming language, but I am also proficient in C/C++ and Python.
+I am motivated by the field of computational (in particular statistical) physics and like working at the interface between probability theory, analysis of PDEs and dynamical systems.
+I am also exploring applications of machine learning in computational physics.
+For numerical experiments, I enjoy working with the Julia programming language, but I am also proficient in C/C++ and Python.